 • Dolsot Bibimbap is the most popular variety.
 It is served in a sizzling hot stone pot.
 The heat from the stone pot grills the bottom of the rice dish and at the end of the meal, you end up with crispy bits of rice-perhaps the best part of the meal!

-More Vegan Korean Recipes to Try!
+More Vegan Asian Recipes to Try!

 Korean Vegetable Pancakes